-With the side effects and adverse events in mind, the significant reduction in relapses with Lemtrada compared with high-dose, high-frequency Rebif suggest that there is potential for Lemtrada to be a meaningful addition to the presently available treatment options for RRMS.
-In June 2012, the parent company announced that Lemtrada had been submitted to both the FDA and the European Medicines Agency (EMA) for approval; a decision is expected in 2013.
+With the side effects and adverse events in mind, the significant reduction in relapses with Lemtrada compared with Rebif suggest that there is potential for Lemtrada to be a meaningful addition to the presently available treatment options for RRMS.
+In June 2012, the parent company announced that Lemtrada was submitted to both the United States Food and Drug Administration (FDA) and the European Medicines Agency (EMA) for approval.
+In September 2013, the EMA granted marketing authorization for Lemtrada for the treatment of multiple sclerosis.
+In Europe, the drug is indicated for the treatment of adult patients who have relapsing-remitting MS with active disease defined by clinical or imaging features.